petterjuan/studio2.0/README.en.md

 - **Authentication:** The authentication flow leverages both client-side and server-side logic.
 User creation (`createUserWithEmailAndPassword`) is handled on the client for an immediate sign-in experience.
 Server Actions are then used to validate data and create a corresponding user document in Firestore.
 - **Firestore:** Used to store user profiles (including an `isAdmin` field for access control) and user-generated workout plans.
-- **Server SDK:** The Firebase Admin SDK (`firebase-admin`) is used in Server Actions to perform privileged backend operations, such as fetching data for all users.
+- **Server SDK:** The Firebase Admin SDK (`firebase-admin`) is used in Server Actions to perform privileged backend operations, such as fetching data for all users in the admin panel.

 ### Stripe

 The payment flow is handled via **Stripe Checkout**.
-1. A user clicks the "Buy Now" button on a product detail page.
+1. A user clicks the "Buy Now" button on a product or coaching page.
-2. A **Server Action** (`src/app/products/actions.ts`) is invoked.
+2. A **Server Action** is invoked.
-3. This action creates a Stripe `checkout.Session` on the server-side.
+3. This action securely creates a Stripe `checkout.Session` on the server-side.
-4. The application redirects the user to the secure Stripe checkout URL.
+4. The application redirects the user to the secure Stripe checkout URL to complete the purchase.
 5.  **Important:** If the `STRIPE_SECRET_KEY` is not set in your `.env` file, this flow is **simulated**.
-The user will be redirected directly to the digital product to allow for local development and testing without requiring Stripe keys.
+The user will be redirected directly to the digital product or success page to allow for local development and testing without requiring Stripe keys.

-### Genkit (Google AI)
+### Personalization Engine (Genkit)

-- **Plan Generator:** The `workoutPlanGeneratorFlow` (`src/ai/flows/workout-plan-generator.ts`) creates weekly workout plans based on user inputs.
+- **Plan Generator:** The `workoutPlanGeneratorFlow` (`src/ai/flows/workout-plan-generator.ts`) uses a structured prompt to create high-quality, personalized weekly workout plans based on user inputs.
 - **Shopping Assistant:** The `shoppingAssistantFlow` (`src/ai/flows/shopping-assistant.ts`) processes the user's query and chat history.
-It uses a `searchProductsTool` to allow the AI model to dynamically search the product catalog and provide recommendations.
+It uses a `searchProductsTool` to allow the model to dynamically search the product catalog and provide intelligent recommendations.

 ---